luigisaetta/ai-assistant-4-datascience/README.md

 # AI Assistant for Data Science
-This repository contains the code to develop a prototype of an AI Assistant integrated in a Jupyter Notebook
+This repository contains the code for an AI Assistant integrated in a Jupyter Notebook

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Features
 * You can make a generic question to the LLM
-* You can ask to analyze, for example, a dataframe loaded
+* You can ask to analyze, for example, a dataset/dataframe loaded
 * You can ask for the code to make some processing, for example to train a ML model

 ## Usage
-It can be plugged by simply loading an IPython extension
+It can be plugged-in by simply loading an IPython extension

 ```
 %load_ext oci_genai_magics